GoogleCloudPlatform/python-docs-samples/notebooks/rendered/bigquery-basics.md

 print("Loaded dataframe to {}".format(table_ref.path))
 ```

-    Loaded dataframe to /projects/your-project-id/datasets/your_new_dataset/tables/monty_python

 ## Load data from a local file to a table

-The example below demonstrates how to load a local CSV file into a new or existing table.
+The following example demonstrates how to load a local CSV file into a new table.
 See [SourceFormat](https://googleapis.github.io/google-cloud-python/latest/bigquery/generated/google.cloud.bigquery.job.SourceFormat.html#google.cloud.bigquery.job.SourceFormat) in the Python client library documentation for a list of available source formats.
-For more information, see [Loading Data into BigQuery from a Local Data Source](https://cloud.google.com/bigquery/docs/loading-data-local) in the BigQuery documentation.
+For more information, see [Loading Data into BigQuery from a local data source](https://cloud.google.com/bigquery/docs/loading-data-local) in the BigQuery documentation.

 ```python